aosabook/500lines/cluster/CHAPTER.rst

 Humans are limited by what we can hold in our active memory.
 We can't reason about the entire Cluster implementation at once -- it's just too much, and too easy to miss details.
-Instead, we break Cluster down into a handful of components, implemented by subclasses of ``Component``.
+Instead, we break Cluster down into a handful of components, implemented as subclasses of ``Component``.
 Each class is responsible for a different part of the protocol.
+The division of the components is based on that given in Renesse (XXX - citation).

 The components are glued together by the ``Node`` class, which represents a single node on the network.
 Components are added to and removed from the node as execution proceeds